Cytisine

 How long does cytisine take to work?

 The standard course of treatment is 25 days.
-You’re likely to notice your cravings start to reduce quite soon into your treatment journey and the benefits of smoking can be felt quite quickly.
+You’re likely to notice your cravings start to reduce quite soon into your treatment journey.
+The benefits of quitting smoking can be felt quite quickly.
 However, it’s important you finish a complete course.

 Alternative smoking cessation treatments